 Sensation is a tawdry erotic thriller.
 Brian Grant, previously a tv director, leaps in with much in the way of pseudo-arty style – shots reflected off pendulums, coloured oil floating in bath water, foregrounded closeups on whirling fans and sinisterly underlit chess pieces, and directs the erotic scenes with an overabundance of lighting effects – something that only come off as a pretentious straining for atmosphere.

-None of this disguises the fact that beneath all the stylistic effect and naked flesh, the plot is only a routine variation on pedestrian psychic murder mysteries like Eyes of Laura Mars (1978) and tv movies like The Eyes of Charles Sand (1972) and Baffled (1973).
+None of this disguises the fact that beneath all the stylistic effect and naked flesh, the plot is only a routine variation on pedestrian psychic murder mysteries like Eyes of Laura Mars (1978) and tv movies like Baffled!
+(1972) and The Eyes of Charles Sand (1972).
 The talk about objects retaining impressions and being able to be played back with lasers is nonsensical.
 Lead actress Kari Wuhrer is talented but has ended up making far too many of these B cable and video movies that involve taking her clothes off.